 McDaniel College serves as premiere host of exhibition featuring works from acclaimed graphic novel ‘Breathtaker’

-With more than 90 original works of art, the exhibition explores the creative and physical processes that were undertaken during the original production of the comic “Breathtaker” in the 1990s, as well as how the work was re-adapted during the preparation stages for the Titan Comics re-release.
+Organized by the Norman Rockwell Museum, Stockbridge, Massachusetts, the exhibition includes more than 90 original works of art and explores the creative and physical processes undertaken during the original production of the “Breathtaker” comic in the 1990s, as well as how the work was re-adapted during the preparation stages for the Titan Comics re-release.

 "McDaniel College is proud to serve as the premiere host of the ‘Breathtaker Exhibition,’ which represents a chance to see up close the results of the creative chemistry and collaborative process between Mark Wheatley and Marc Hempel,” said Robert Lemieux, associate professor of Communication and Cinema.